-- [4] This case is one of four currently before the Tribunal between Kropelnicki and the Agency.
+[4] This case is one of four currently before the Tribunal between Kropelnicki and the Agency.
 The four cases are Kropelnicki v.
 Canada (CFIA) 2010 CART 022; RT-1534, Kropelnicki v.
 Canada (CFIA) 2010 CART 023; RT-1535, Kropelnicki v.
 Canada (CFIA) 2010 CART 024; RT-1536, and Kropelnicki v.
 Canada (CFIA) 2010 CART 025; RT-1537.
 Each case involves the Agency alleging a violation of the Health of Animals Regulations by Kropelnicki in failing to report exported animals' approved tag numbers to the Canadian Cattle Identification Agency within the prescribed time.
-The parties agreed at the August 10, 2010 hearing to have all four cases heard together with common evidence and arguments. - [5] This case involves the Notice of Violation #0910MBCA0004, dated December 8, 2009, which alleges that, on the 16th day of April 2009, at or near Sifton, in the province of Manitoba, Kropelnicki "committed a violation, namely: Fail to report the number of an exported animal's approved tag to the administrator in the prescribed time contrary to section 188 of the Health of Animals Act which is a violation under section 7 of the Agriculture and Agri-Food Administrative Monetary Penalties Act and section 2 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations."
-At the hearing of August 10, 2010 the parties agreed to amend Notice of Violation #0910MBCA0004 such that the violation would read "contrary to "section 188 of the Health of Animals Regulations" rather than "contrary to section 188 of the Health of Animals Regulations" rather than "contrary to
+The parties agreed at the August 10, 2010 hearing to have all four cases heard together with common evidence and arguments.

+[5] This case involves the Notice of Violation #0910MBCA0007, dated December 8, 2009, which alleges that, on the 6th day of May 2009, at or near Sifton, in the province of Manitoba, Kropelnicki "committed a violation, namely: Fail to report the number of an exported animal's approved tag to the administrator in the prescribed time contrary to section 188 of the Health of Animals Act which is a violation under section 7 of the Agriculture and Agri-Food Administrative Monetary Penalties Act and section 2 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations."
+At the hearing of August 10, 2010 the parties agreed to amend Notice of Violation #0910MBCA0007 such that the violation would read "contrary to "section 188 of the Health of Animals Act".